FredericoBresani/path-tracer/README.md

 # (m1, m2, m3): the coordintes of the location the the camera points at
 # p: pixel size
 # s: samples
-# optional: it could be the focal plane distance or the fish eye camera max angle (from 0 to 2PI rad)
 # paths: The number of rays shot per pixel
 ```